PrefectHQ/prefect/docs/guides/host.md

 #### Quick start: configuring a PostgreSQL database with Docker

-To quickly start a PostgreSQL instance that can be used as your Prefect database, you can use the following command that will start a Docker container running PostgreSQL:
+To quickly start a PostgreSQL instance that can be used as your Prefect database, use the following command, which will start a Docker container running PostgreSQL:

 <div class="terminal">
 ```bash